-Remuneration payable to authorised representative- Sub-section (6B) to section 21.
-It provides that the remuneration payable to the authorised representative under clauses (a) and (c) of sub-section (6A), if any, shall be as per the terms of the financial debtor the relevant documentation; and under clause (b) of sub-section (6A) shall be as specified which shall be form part of the insolvency resolution process costs.
+Remuneration payable to authorised representative - The Insolvency and Bankruptcy Code (Second Amendment) Act, 2018 has also added sub-section (6B) to section 21.
+It provides that the remuneration payable to the authorised representative under clauses (a) and (c) of sub-section (6A), if any, shall be as per the terms of the financial debt or the relevant documentation; and under clause (b) of sub-section (6A) shall be as specified which shall be form part of the insolvency resolution process costs.

-According to section 5(13), of the Code, the "Insolvency Resolution Process Costs" means -
+According to section 5(13), of the Code, the "insolvency resolution process costs" means -